 The citizens in those areas were advised to call a seven-digit number, which exists to this day as a part of our Emergency Answering system.
 In mid-1973 the operation began with State Police Sergeant Lloyd R. Fayling and 13 State Police dispatchers.

 As the system progressed and more agencies / communities became involved there was significant growth.
 In 1986 when the State 911 Enabling Act came into affect all communities in Genesee County chose to take part with the exception of the City of Fenton.

-In the early 1990's the Michigan Department of State Police was strongly encouraging the local units to take over the operation and at that time (1992) the Genesee County 9-1-1 Consortium was born in conjunction with the Urban Cooperation Act and the Emergency Telephone Service Enabling Act.
+In the early 1990's the Michigan Department of State Police was strongly encouraging the local units to take over the operation.